steos/restmachine/doc/how-it-works.md

 ```

 #### allowedMethods

-The value for this directive must also evaluate to an array of strings.
-This array should contain a list of
+Type: `string[]`

-allowed HTTP methods.
-RestMachine will try to match those against the actual HTTP request method in its
+A list of allowed HTTP methods.RestMachine will try to match those against the actual HTTP request method in its
 default implementation of the `method-allowed?` decision.

 Example: